ALTER SYSTEM

 -

-causes the optimizer to use outlines stored in thecategory_name
+category_namecauses the optimizer to use outlines stored in thecategory_namecategory when compiling requests.

 Shared Server Parameters